estherwafula/manor-house-draft1/README.md

 # manor-house-draft1
 start of user screen MHAC app

-we are going to build three user screen for the manner house app.
+we are going to build splash screen for the manner house app.